Turkmenistan Country Report

 The outflow of radicalised individuals to conflicts in Syria and Iraq mitigates terrorism risks in Turkmenistan but raises security concerns about their return.
 The rise in militant activities in Afghanistan's northern provinces bordering on Turkmenistan increases the likelihood of cross-border incursions accompanied by terrorist attacks targeting state institutions and armed forces.
 Firm state control of religious practices, widespread surveillance of population and general lack of susceptibility towards radicalisation among Turkmens make emergence of domestic terrorist groups unlikely.
 The existence of small fringe of underground Islamist groups poses no terrorism risks at present as they are not committed to violence.

-Turkmenistan faces increased risk of armed cross-border incursions by the militants affiliated with the Islamic State in Afghanistan due to the deterioration of security situation in Afghanistan's northern provinces bordering Turkmenistan following the withdrawal of coalition forces in 2014.
+Turkmenistan risks armed cross-border incursions by the militants affiliated with the Islamic State in Afghanistan due to a deteriorating security situation in Afghanistan's northern provinces, following the withdrawal of coalition forces in 2014.
 The likelihood of an interstate war with any of the neighbouring states is very low as Turkmenistan maintains friendly relations with them.
-Maritime border dispute with Azerbaijan on the Caspian Sea is likely to be resolved through diplomatic means.
+The signing of a convention on Caspian Sea's legal status by five littoral states in 2018 further mitigates the likelihood of a maritime border dispute with Azerbaijan.
 Turkmenistan's armed forces are poorly trained and inadequately equipped.
 Turkmenistan's neutral status makes it difficult for other countries to render military assistance.

 Vaccinations required to enter the country

 No vaccinations are required to enter the country.